Most recently updated on August 14, 2021

 However, that may be changing once again.

 El Paso is one of the cities where unaccompanied migrant children being rounded up along the U.S./Mexico border are now being housed.
 One of those facilities is in a former center used to treat people with Alzheimer’s disease.
-In addition, on March 25, 2021, federal officials announced that Fort Bliss will soon house 5,000 migrant children.
+In addition, on March 25, 2021, federal officials announced that Fort Bliss will house 5,000 migrant children.
+In June 2021, federal officials said the number of children held at Fort Bliss had declined by 40 percent, but they still planned to keep the center open.

 In April 2021, a former oil workers camp in El Paso was converted into a shelter to help care for the influx of migrant children.